Awzaw/Neon/README.md

 RND - use this to make every letter of the line a random colour.

 BLACK, DARK_BLUE, DARK_GREEN, DARK_AQUA, DARK_RED, DARK_PURPLE, GOLD, GRAY, DARK_GRAY, BLUE, GREEN, AQUA, RED, LIGHT_PURPLE, YELLOW, WHITE

-Any problems, please let me know in the discussion thread, not the reviews.
-Current bugs include that a sign can only be colored once